MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 - More interaction for the user with the output sections appearing as pop ups that brings a bit more depth to the site;
 - Styling of the score outputs to highlight that they are being incremented;
 - An element that decreases the player score when the computer scores to increase the challenge, maybe as an option that more advanced users can select;
-- Addition of "lizard" and "spock" hands to create more variation in the game play through choice;
+- Addition of "lizard" and "Spock" hands to create more variation in the game play through choice;
 - Add 8 bit background music that plays to increase excitement and suspense, this being responsive to player or computer choices.

 ## Design